tiffanymonroe/wdi-remote-gizmo/unit_2/w05d01/instructor_notes/INTRO_TO_EXPRESS.md

     - when it says `entry point: (index.js)`, specify which file you want to use (e.g. server.js)
 - Edit package.json
     - where it says `"main": "index.js",` change the file name (e.g. server.js)

+Now we can simply run `nodemon` without specifying the file name